Systemic therapy: Practical application

 Systemic therapy approaches problems practically rather than analytically.
 It seeks to identify stagnant patterns of behavior within a living system - a group of people, such as a family.
-It then addresses those patterns directly, without analysing their cause.
+It then addresses those patterns directly, without analyzing their cause.
 Systemic therapy does not attempt to determine past causes, such as subconscious impulses or childhood trauma, or to diagnose.
 Thus, it differs from psychoanalytic and psychodynamic forms of family therapy (for example, the work of Horst-Eberhard Richter).